.

 Paul was highly intelligent, as evidenced by his background, his approach to things, by what he said in his public speeches, by his ability to gain support of others and by his honest comments after his conversion.

-Persecution arose against Stephen, a deacon.(Acts 6:5,8,9 and on to the end of chapter 7; perhaps it was verses 51-54 in chapter seven that brought Stephen to his unwisely death:.John 7:7).along with some of the followers back then of the way of love of the Infinite One.
+Persecution arose against Stephen, a deacon in the new forming Christian meeting places.(Acts 6:5,8,9 and on to the end of chapter 7; perhaps it was verses 51-54 in chapter seven that brought Stephen to his unwisely death:.John 7:7).along with some of the followers back then of the way of love of the Infinite One.

-At length this Stephen, one of the seven deacons.(a minister, a servant), gave forth public and aggressive testimony.that Emmanuel was the Messiah and this led to much excitement among the Jews and much disputation in their synogogues.
+At length this Stephen, one of the seven deacons.(a minister, a servant), gave forth public and aggressive testimony.that Emmanuel was the Messiah and this led to much excitement among Judeans and those satanists calling themselves Jews and much disputation in their synogogues.

 Saul.(after His conversion, his name was changed from Saul to Paul of Tarsus; whom we know in the Bible today as Paul).took a prominent part in the death of Stephen, before Paul's sudden turn around.